 On-Campus Living Requirement

 Because living on campus increases the chance that students will achieve academic and personal success, all first year students are required to live in a residence hall on campus.
-Click to learn more or request an exemption.
+Learn more or request an exemption.

 All requests for accessibility or other accommodation needs should be sent to Disability Services.
 They will work with our department to determine appropriate housing arrangements.